 Helping Veterans Pay For Medical Care: The Aid And Attendance Benefit

 There is a special pension benefit available to help veterans and widows of veterans pay for their medical care.
-Qualification is subject to income and net worth limits, and a veteran can give away assets to meet the net worth requirement.
+Qualification for this program is subject to income and net worth limits, and a veteran can give away assets to meet the net worth requirement.
 The method by which income is calculated also allows a veteran to subtract monthly medical expenses from actual income.

-Low Income Monthly Benefit is as follows:
+Low income monthly benefit is as follows:

-- Veteran no dependants: $985
+- Veteran, no dependents: $985

-- One Dependent (Married): $1,291
+- One dependent (married): $1,291

 - Widow: $661.00